Katana Development Starter Kit¶

 Connecting to the Fork¶

-You can now connect MetaMask or another wallet to your local fork:
+You can now connect your wallet to your local fork:

 - RPC URL: